mmesiti/git-collaborative/content/guide.md

 - Understand the concept of remotes
 - Be able to describe the difference between local and remote branches
 - Be able to describe the difference between centralized and forking workflows
-- Be able to work efficently with forges:
+- Be able to work efficiently with forges:
   - Know how to use pull requests or merge requests to submit changes to another projects
   - Know how to reference issues in commits or pull/merge requests and how to auto-close issues
   - Know how to update a fork
 - **Be able to contribute in code review as submitter or reviewer**
 - Know the difference between merge and rebase, in particular:
-  - Know the golden rule of rebasing
+  - Know the golden rule of rebase
   - What force push means (what are the consequences)
   - What are the advantages of a linear commit history
 - Choose the right tool for fixing common problems with Git _(I know this is a little vague)_/